Sony HT-SF150 2-channel soundbar review

 Out of the box there not much to set-up.
 In addition to the HT-SF150 soundbar, the box includes a remote (and batteries), an optical cable and power cable.
 Sadly, there’s HDMI cable, so you’ll need to purchase one when you buy the unit.

-We’re going to set it up under the tv on a media stand.
+We’re going to set it up under the TV on a media stand.
 If you plan to mount it on a wall, then you’ll need to provide your own screws.
-To start we’ll plug in the power cable and connect to our TV using the optical cable.
+To start we’ll plug in the power cable and connect the soundbar to our TV using the optical cable.